Math Parent Activity Guides – Supporting Student Learning

 What a valuable lesson for students to discover that answers come not from magic, but from reading and thinking and struggling to understand a sentence or an equation in a book they have ready and available.

 If parents actively praise and value the effort their youngster makes in pursuing understanding, the youngster gets the message that the struggle is important.
-They can feel a pride and confidence that is significant even when understanding is slow in coming.
-Parents can have a great impact in helping their child by reviewing the work students are completing on a regular basis.
+They can feel pride and confidence that is significant even when understanding is slow in coming.
+Parents can have a great impact on helping their child by reviewing the work students are completing on a regular basis.
 Just asking your child to explain the work that they did can go a long way in helping them to internalize and become more comfortable with math.

 Attached below Teach & Kids Learn (TKL) has provided grade-level parent activity guides which can be printed and provided to your parents or you can just share this article.